moiamond/rtsp2h5-demo/README.md

 Server side:
 * Use NGINX to host a web server
-* Use nginx-rtmp-module to host a RTMP server
+* Use nginx-rtmp-module to serve RTMP protocol
-* Use ffmpeg to restreaming RTSP to RTMP server
+* Use FFmpeg to restream RTSP to RTMP server

 Client side:
 * Use [video.js](https://github.com/videojs/video.js) to playback HLS